linux-system-roles/network/README.md

 with `--check` first.
 There is no protection against wrong (but valid) configuration.
 Double-check your configuration before applying it.

+### network_connections Internal Module

+The `network_connections` internal module is intended for internal use or integration testing and is not intended for direct external access or use.
+When this internal module is utilized in integration tests, the tasks specified in `tasks/main.yaml` are skipped, thereby speeding up the test execution.

 ## Compatibility

 The `network` role supports the same configuration scheme for both providers (`nm`